wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 3.1.2 =
+* New: Compatible up to WordPress 6.4.1
+* New: Add latest cloning, pushing, backup and backup restore logs when the user downloads the log files or opens support ticket and share debug information. #2806
+* Fix: Warnings in WordPress 6.4 because WordPress removed property $wpdb->use_mysqli.
+This could lead to a backup error. #2881
+* Dev: Add missing twentytwentyone theme to multi_tests to make backup tests work. #2888
+* Dev: Add a Sniff rule to check for proper use of esc_html_e. #2875
+* Dev: Use cache and run unit tests in parallel to reduce time taken by fast backup tests. #2862
+* Dev: Fix DB version in DB seed file for multisites backup tests. #2891
+* Dev: Fix issue with WP CLI e2e backup test not running due to missing core plugin. #2896
+* Dev: Add make command to update DB backup seed files. #2893
+* Dev: Make sure that the .gitignore file remains intact and doesn't get deleted when running ./wpstg changelog:update command. #2873
+* Dev: PHPCS rule for adding a newline after "for, foreach, if" block statements. #2831
+* Dev: Use constants for job type for cloning/pushing process instead of hard coding them. #2850

 = 3.1.1 =
 * New: Make WP Staging compatible up to PHP 8.3 RC. #2543